• Skip to primary navigation

 a well-kneaded but still semi-dry looking dough round (still needs to rest)

-kneaded dough round covered with sustainable cling film
+Kneaded egg pasta dough ball covered with sustainable cling film.

 A well rested pasta dough with a sheen to it and more richness.